The Price of Privacy in Untrusted Recommendation Engines: Introduction

 In the context of recommender systems, there are two models for ensuring privacy: centralized and local.
-Under the centralized model the recommender system is trusted to collect data from users; it then responds to queries by publishing results that have been corrupted via any mechanism that obeys the differential privacy constraint.
-However, users increasingly desire control over their private data given the mistrust in systems with centrally stored data--misgivings that are supported by examples such as the Netflix privacy breach.
+In the centralized model, the recommender system is trusted to collect data from users; it then responds to queries by publishing results that have been corrupted via some differentially private mechanism.
+However, users increasingly desire control over their private data, given their mistrust in centralized databases (which is supported by examples such as the Netflix privacy breach).
 In cases where the database cannot be trusted to keep data confidential, users can store their data locally, and differential privacy is ensured through suitable randomization at the `user-end' before releasing data to the recommender system.
-This is precisely the context of the present paper: the design of differentially private algorithms within the setting of untrusted recommender systems.
+This is precisely the context of the present paper: the design of differentially private algorithms for untrusted recommender systems.